 A. Yes, but please replace your face covering as soon as you've taken a drink.

 Q. Has there been any consideration around the fact that coach journeys can be lengthy and we will be asking passengers to wear a mask for a considerable amount of time?

-A. While we know wearing a face covering won't be the most comfortable experience, it's necessary to keep everyone safe and you're required by law to use a face covering on your journey on public transport in England.
+A. While we know wearing a face covering won't be the most comfortable experience, it's necessary to keep everyone safe and you're required by law to use a face covering on your journey on public transport.

 We know that being able to eat and drink on a long journey, and other practical functions need to be taken into consideration, especially for those with medical needs.

 Q. If I use a face covering, will there be somewhere to leave it when I get off the bus?

 A. No, it's important for everyone's safety that you take any used face coverings with you and dispose of them carefully.